 - Delete the old file so you don’t confuse it with the new one you are going to download now.

 Apache server with httpd.conf extensionWith the httpd.conf extension on Apache, change your configuration file to enable persistent connection.
-A few parameters need to be changed here.
+A few settings need to be changed here.
 First, you must activate your KeepAlive by setting it to “KeepAlive on”.
-Then you have to on “MaxKeepAliveRequests” set the maximum number of requests to allow during persistent connection by setting it to “MaxKeepAliveRequests60”.
+Then you must on “MaxKeepAliveRequests” set the maximum number of requests to allow during persistent connection by setting it to “MaxKeepAliveRequests60”.
 Finally, the server must wait for new requests.
 To do this, set your “KeepAliveTimeout” to “KeepAliveTime3” which is the waiting time.
 This is how your persistent connection will be enabled on Apache with the httpd.conf extension.

 Microsoft IIS ServerTo enable persistent connection on Microsoft II, follow these steps: